-Presently there are a total of 9 Cooperative Banks operating in Greece, of which 4 are active in their geographic region, 3 exert their activity at the prefectural level and 2 Cooperative Banks licensed in the Territory level.
+Presently there are a total of 6 Cooperative Banks operating in Greece, of which 5 exert their activity at the prefectural level and 1 Cooperative Bank licensed in the Territory level.

 Meanwhile, there are 2 Credit Co-operatives operating, which besides the efforts undertaken for evolving into Co-operative Banks are activated by grating loans or providing other financial facilities to their members.

 The Co-operative Banks and Credit Co-operatives have founded the Association of Co-operative Banks of Greece (ACBG), which constitutes the instrument for the representation, support and development of Co-operative Credit in our country.